nicoliee/RegionPlugin/README.md

 Players receive the following effects:
 - Haste II: Lasts for 90 seconds (or the duration of preparation time if it's shorter than 90 seconds).
 - Regeneration I: Active for the entire preparation period.

+# This plugin is designed exclusively as a complement to Amazing Towers but can be used with other plugins if it meets the user's expectations and requirements.